 Grants also tend to be hard to locate.
 You can find some small business grants on search tools like BusinessUSA or Grants.gov.
 Also, check out local organizations and government agencies to see who offers grants.

 When you receive a grant, you have strict guidelines on how to use the money.
 If you don’t follow the rules set by the grant provider, you might have to pay the money back.

 Need a simple way to keep track of your business’s finances?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy-to-use and made for small businesses and their accountants.
+We offer free, USA-based support.
 Try it for free today.